 Ned "NeDe WaDe" Christie - Born in what's now Oklahoma.
 He was an executive council in the Cherokee Nation senate.
 He advised Chief Dennis Bushyhead.
 He was falsely accused of killing a U.S. Marshal.
 He asked for bail to go prove his innocence, but was denied.
 He resisted arrest & was then on the run.
 The law offered him wanted dead or alive.
 He hid out & held out for almost 5 years.
 He was shot & killed by a posse in 1892.
 Then posthumously exonerated of this crime in 1918, when an eyewitness came forward.

 Scott Cooley - Taken in & raised by Texas rancher Tim Williamson.
 He became a respected Texas Ranger.
-But then Deputy Sheriff John Worley arrested his adoptive father on false charges of cattle rustling.
-Enoute to jail, German immigrant cattlemen killed Williamson - which enraged Cooley.
+Deputy Sheriff John Worley arrested his adoptive father on false charges of cattle rustling.
+Enoute to jail, German immigrant cattlemen killed Williamson - that enraged Cooley.
 This began the Hoodoo War.
 Cooley blamed the Sheriff, but waited for the law.
-Unsatisfied with results - he & other friends,like Johnny Ringo, took the law into their own hands.
+Unsatisfied with results - he & other friends, like Johnny Ringo, took the law into their own hands.

 Timothy Isaiah "Longhair Jim" or "Big Jim" Courtright - Born in Illinois, he reported practiced with guns while growing up.
 He had to lie about his age to enlist with the Union during the Civil War.
 Afterwards he moved to Fort Worth, TX in 1876.
 He became the city's first elected Marshal.
 He had a tough reputation & had a few gunfights.
 He moved to New Mexico where he got a Marshal appointment.
 There add a few more shootings to his list.
 His end came in a gunfight with Luke Short.